Zeni0s74/cse15l-lab-reports/Lab1.md

 @Zeni0s74 ➜ /workspaces/lecture1 (main) $
 ```

-Strange, we *know* Hello.java contains some java code but instead, ls just returns the files name!
+Strange, we *know* `Hello.java` contains some java code but instead, `ls` just returns the files name!
 While this isnt technically *wrong* since a file does indeed contain itself, it could be that we want to know the text within this java file!
+Regardless, this isn't an error and we'll see why in the following section!
-(Note, this isnt particular to java files, after moving to messages and calling ls on a text file, the files name is printed, not its contents)
+*(Note, this isn't particular to java files, after moving to `/messages` and calling `ls` on a `.txt` file, the files name is printed, not its contents)*

-Now, concerning that last issue, what is we *want* to know a particular files contens?
-Well, lucky for us, thats what the `cat` comand is for!
-Standing for `concatinate` it's meant to take in a file or two and return their contents as you would see them if you opened up the file!
+Now, concerning that last issue, what if we *want* to know a particular files contens?
+Well, luckily for us, that's what the `cat` comand is for!
+Standing for `concatinate`, it's meant to take in a file or two and return their contents as you would see them if you opened up those files!
 Lets look at some test cases:

 ```
 @Zeni0s74 ➜ /workspaces/lecture1/messages (main) $ cat